 As a result of my investigations it was found that the deceased was not the victim of murder, but of the drug culture as it existed at the time.
 The State Coroner, Mr. Hal Hallenstein decided, after hearing two weeks’ of evidence, that I should be commended for the standard of my work as an investigator and wrote a formal letter of appreciation to the Deputy Commissioner of Police.

 I received a formal commendation worded as follows:

 “Detective Senior Constable Mericka, 21776, commended at District level for a painstaking, thorough and difficult investigation inthe preparation and presentation of an Inquest Brief.
 The efforts of the member reflect great credit on his professionalism and were the subject of high praise from the State Coroner.”

-You can read the full commendation report, together with the Coroner’s findings, by clicking on the following link: MERICKA, P., Detective Senior Constable – Excellent work performed by same
+The full commendation report, together with the Coroner’s findings, can be accessed by clicking on the following link: MERICKA, P., Detective Senior Constable – Excellent work performed by same.

 [NOTE: What made this commendation particularly satisfying is the fact that detectives are rarely commended for their work.
 This is because detectives are regarded as an elite group of police, selected on the basis of their aptitude for investigation, and trained to a level that gives them skills beyond those of general duties police.
 Detectives are expected to consistently deliver results that would earn uniformed police officers a commendation.]

 Commendation by Chief Commissioner of Police for own-motion investigation into an allegation of police brutality.
 In 1993 I was a Sergeant, in charge of Box Hill Police Station during the afternoon shift when I received a telephone call from Mr. Greg Connellan of the Fitzroy Legal Service.
 At this time many members of the Victoria Police regarded the Fitzroy Legal Services with suspicion, because of the group’s active role in making complaints about the interaction of police and inner city youth.